BrighterCommand/Docs/source/CORRECT_BasicConfiguration.rst

-which you can then use in code like this
+Which you can then use in code like this:

 .. highlight:: csharp